allanrehhoff/framework/README.md

 Additionally instances residing within a namespace must be located within a folder structure matching the the namespacing structure (relative from classes/ folder).

 ##Errors and Exceptions##
-The application comes bundled by default with a rather agressive error and exception handler, those handlers will take care of generating a small stacktrace for debugging purposes.
+The application comes bundled with a rather conservative error/exception handlers, the handlers are very aggresive and will take care of generating a small stacktrace for debugging purposes.
 Every PHP notice/error is treated as a fatal error by the error handler, this is to prevent the next developer from banging his head into the table later on, as those errors should be dealt with during development.

 However if you do decide to be a nincompoop and annoy the next developer you can turn of error reporting entirely by using the **ini_* ** functions in **preprocess.php**